-Gastritis usually develops when your stomach's protective layer becomes weakened or damaged.
-A mucus-lined barrier protects the wall of your stomach from the acids that help digest your food.
-Weaknesses in the barrier allow your digestive juices to damage and inflame your stomach lining.
-A number of diseases and conditions can make your stomach's protective layer vulnerable to damage and increase your risk of gastritis.
+Gastritis is an inflammation of the stomach lining.
+Weaknesses in the mucus-lined barrier that protects your stomach wall allow your digestive juices to damage and inflame your stomach lining.
+A number of diseases and conditions can increase your risk of gastritis.